 Challenges and lessons learned from implementing longitudinal studies for self-care technology assessment.
 Ana Vasconcelos, Inês Lopes, Jorge Ribeiro, Ana Correia de Barros.

 The workshop is planned to cover a half day and started on September 9 at 14:00.
-The workshop started with a round of introduction by all attendees.
-Three sections will partition the accepted papers in groups of 3-4 papers by their contribution area (e.g., human factors, technological issues, use cases), with breaks aimed at incentivizing attendees to discuss between themselves.
-The organizers will introduce the sections, after which the respective authors will present their work for 10 minutes.
+The workshop started with a round of introduction by all attendees and a keynote speech.
+The organizers will then introduce the papers, after which the respective authors will present their work for 10-20 minutes.
 Following the presentations, all attendees will contribute to a group discussion on the work to identify the implications for the broader research agenda.
 One organizer will summarize and present the lessons learned from the ongoing discussions.
 We expect these findings to fuel dialogue over a joint dinner.
 A picture from the workshop and the schedule can be seen in the table below.

 |14:00-14:20||Opening||Opening notes and round of introduction by the attendees|

 |14:20-14:50||Keynote Presentation||Keynote presentation on experiences with longitudinal human subject studies|